 kdmfi_the_featured_image( 'featured-image-2', 'full' );

-Don't forget to modify it according to the number of images to be added (featured-image-2, featured-image-3, featured-image-4 etc...).
+Don't forget to change it according to the number of images to add (featured-image-2, featured-image-3, featured-image-4 etc.).

-For my example, the image on the front page of my article that appears in the blog module or even in the page of my articles is different from the one at the top of the article.
+For my example, image at the front of my article that appears in the blog module or even in the page of my articles is different from the one found at the top of the article.

-To achieve this, you will not only need to add the code in the right place but also change an option in Divi.
+To achieve this result, you will not only need to add the code bit to the right place but also change a Divi option.

-In the Divi > Theme Options > Layout tab, you will need to set the "Put thumbnails in posts" option to "Disable".
-This will prevent you from having two images in a row under the title of your post.
+In the tab Divi > Theme Options > Layout, you will have to position the option "Putting thumbnails in articles" on "Disable".
+This will avoid finding you with two images afterwards under the title of your article.

-This widget, implemented with the Multiple Featured Images plugin, will allow you to easily add a front page image to the sidebar and/or footer of your site.
+This widget, implemented thanks to the plugin Multiple Featured Images, will allow you easily add an image to the front page in sidebar and/or in the footer of your site.

-This image will be displayed differently depending on your posts and the images you have assigned to this location.
-This is ideal for displaying the image for Pinterest for example or a banner ad.
+This image will display differently depending on your articles and the images you have assigned to this location.
+It is ideal to display the image intended for Pinterest for example or an advertising banner.

 6 - In conclusion...

-In this example, you can see that the article displays four front page images:
+In this example, you can notice that the article displays four images on the front page:

-- the second is a front page image that has been added to the top of the article using the plugin and the various pieces of code (in single.php and functions.php).
+- the second is an image to the front which was added at the top of the article using the plugin and various pieces of code (in the single.php and in functions.php).

-- the third is a front page image that has been added to the bottom of the article using the plugin and the various pieces of code (in single.php and in functions.php).
+- the third is an image to the front that was added at the bottom of the article using the plugin and various pieces of code (in the single.php and in functions.php).

-- the fourth is a front page image that has been added using a widget in the sidebar (and code inserted in functions.php).
+- the fourth is an image to the front which has been added with the help of a widget provided for this purpose in the sidebar (sidebar) (and the code inserted in the functions.php).

 Bonjour,